siderolabs/omni-docs/content/docs/how-to-guides/how-to-create-a-cluster/index.md

 First, click the "Clusters" section button in the sidebar.
 Next, click the "Create Cluster" button.

+You may name the cluster, as well specify the version of Talos Linux and Kubernetes that the cluster should be created with.
+You may also enable  optional cluster features, such as Disk Encryption or [Workload Service Proxying](../how-to-expose-http-service-from-a-cluster/index.md).

+> Note that disk encryption can only be enabled during cluster creation.
+Enabling this checkbox will configure the cluster to use Omni as a [Key Management Server](../../explanation/omni-kms-disk-encryption.md), and local disk access will not the possible unless the machine is connected to Omni.

 {{% imgproc how-to-create-a-cluster-1.png Resize "900x" %}}
 {{% /imgproc %}}